SAP-samples/cap-cds-hands-on/exercises/02/README.md

 # 02 - Understand the basic model, service and persistence features

-In the previous exercise we conjured up a simple but fully functional OData service from a few lines of declarative model definition.
-In this exercise we'll explore what we have to understand the central importance of the model, what the service is, and how the definition relates to a database layer.
+In the previous exercise we conjured up a simple but fully functional OData service from just a few lines of declarative model definition.
+In this exercise we'll explore what we have, to understand the central importance of the model, what the service is, and how the definition relates to a database layer.

 ## Explore the service

-👉 Open up `http://localhost:4004/` in your browser to see the default CAP server landing page:
+👉 Open up <http://localhost:4004/> in your browser to see the default CAP server landing page:

 ![Default CAP server landing page](assets/default-cap-server-landing-page.png)